ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 ![r-cade final-snake](/blog/2021-09-08-one_day_with_racket/img/23-r-cade_final-snake.png)

-> 00:01 it was a long, but also an amazing and rewarding experience.
+> 00:01 AM - it was a long, but also an amazing and rewarding experience.
 > Racket brings simplicity, expressiveness and well-made baked-in community DSLs on the table.
 >
 > Before publishing this article, I'll take the time to refactor my final code.
 You can find it on [this github repository](https://github.com/ltruchot/1day/tree/master/racket).